stokarenko/ruby-features/README.md

 Ruby Features goal is to take that under control.

 The main features are:
-* No any dependencies;
+* No dependencies;
 * Built-in lazy load;
 * Supports ActiveSupport lazy load as well;
 * Stimulates the clear extending, but prevents monkey patching;
 * Gives the control what core extensions to apply;
-* Any moment gives the knowledge who and how exactly affected to programming entities.
+* Gives the understading who and how exactly affected to programming entities.

 ## requirements
 * Ruby >= 1.9.3